BreadCity/LuaCC-Template/README.md

 ---

-Please note that output files **must also be licensed under the AGPL-3.0, and therefor, must disclose their source.** The only exception to this is Bread Hub.
+Please note that output files must also be licensed under the AGPL-3.0, and therefor, must disclose their source.
+The only exception to this, unless an exception is granted by Yielding#3961 (898971210531078164) is Bread Hub.